Farenheith/base-project-config/README.md

 ## How it works

 All common needed packages are loaded with this project by dependency, and there is pre-configured npm-scripts so you don't need to write it all by yourself.
-This is ideal for project with this characteristics:
+This is ideal for project with these characteristics:

-* using typescript language;
+* Using typescript language;
-* using mocha, sinon, chai triad;
+* Using mocha, sinon, chai triad;
-* using editorconfig extensions for vscode;
+* Using editorconfig extensions for vscode;
-* using nyc for coverage;
+* Using nyc for coverage;
-* using tslint to ensure sintax;
+* Using tslint to ensure sintax;

 Look that, if all of this is a must have for you, installing base-project-config will put all this packages automatically in your project with a default recommended configuration, making the creation of a new project much easier.